DimitrisBoutakoglou/pricing-component/README.md

 - Toggle switch to change between annual and monthly pricing
 - Modern, attractive design with custom CSS and Google Fonts
 - Simple and clean JavaScript for UI interactivity
+- Fully responsive for any type of device screen

 ## Attribution